Rinriku69/stardew-savefetch/README.md

 If you're not logged in, the mod does nothing except print a reminder at launch.

+### Multiplayer

+Install it on every player's machine and have each person run `savefetch_login` under their own account.
+The mod reads live game state rather than the save file, so a farmhand's copy uploads **their own** farmer — skills, playtime, fish caught — even though only the host has a save file on disk.
+Shared values (money, farm name, the in-game date) are naturally the same in every player's upload; the `isHost` flag marks which one the server should treat as authoritative.

 ## Installation

 1. Install [SMAPI](https://smapi.io) 4.0+ (game version 1.6+).